 To be eligible, you must purchase or rent a property in Cyprus.
-This do not guarantee the application approval.
-If the financial commitment is higher, it will be looked favorably by the Civil Registry and Migration Department in Cyprus.
+This do not guarantee the application's approval.
+The higher the financial commitment, the more likely it is to be considered favorably by the Civil Registry and Migration Department in Cyprus.
 Usually, a property purchased for €150,000 will fulfill this requirement.

 The property purchased must be for residential purposes and cannot be rented out.

 In addition, you must have an annual income derived from non-Cypriot-sources of not less than €10,000, plus €5,000 for each dependent.
 Additional income may be required at the discretion of the Civil Registry and Migration Department.